We have no boundaries anymore.

 Life used to be a bit simpler.
 A man was a man, a woman was a woman, and they would marry, procreate, and pass on.
 Then the same cycle would repeat itself, over and over again, in much the same way.

 Over time, perhaps the last hundred years or so, people have been tearing down the appropriate barriers between men and women, leading to a loss of respect for others and respect for oneself.
-Affairs run rampant, and women and men alike feel comfortable flirting or being suggestive with others’ spouses.
+Affairs run rampant, marriages and families are trampled on.

-Today, we see an even more drastic shift in mainstream culture: procreation is delayed or completely cancelled, gender is fluid, and marriage is no longer exclusive to a man and a woman.
-What should be private is public, vulnerability on full display on social media.
-Women, screaming for liberation, walk around with their tops off and then wonder why they’re ogled or groped.
+Today, we see an even more drastic shift away from long-held norms in mainstream culture: procreation is delayed or completely avoided, babies are rejected in utero, gender is fluid, and marriage is no longer exclusive to a man and a woman.
+What should be private is public.
+Vulnerability is on full display on social media.
+Women, screaming against objectification, objectify themselves on social media and in real life, on full display for all.

-We have rather quickly transitioned into a society that, at least as it pertains to the language of the PC culture, smacks of Orwell’s famed dystopia in 1984.
-And language is usually the first part of a society to be poisoned before the rest follows.
-In Orwell’s seminal work, we learn that society is one where there is no pronounced distinction between males and females, and:
+We have rather quickly transitioned into a society that smacks of Orwell’s famed dystopia in 1984.
+Language is often the main feature of a society to be poisoned before the rest follows.
+In Orwell’s seminal work, we learn that society is one where there is no pronounced distinction between males and females.
+In this dystopia, everything has been inverted:

 War is peace